Holiday rentals in Skipton

 The Rabbit Hole cosy cottage near Bolton Abbey

-The Rabbit Hole offers a beautifully appointed hideaway in the magnificent Yorkshire Dales.
+The Rabbit Hole is beautiful hideaway in the magnificent Yorkshire Dales.
 Perfect for a romantic break or as a base for walking & cycling in the surrounding countryside.
-A short hop from the bustling market town of Skipton with its medieval castle, shops & restaurants, Embsay is a quiet village bordering Barden Moor & The Bolton Abbey Estate and very close to The Tithe Barn.
-Embsay has a shop, 2 pubs & a vintage steam railway station.
+Very close to the market town of Skipton with its medieval castle, shops & restaurants.
+Embsay is a quiet village with Bolton Abbey, The Tithe Barn, and Grassington; famous for All Creatures Great and Small, all within easy reach.
+Embsay has a shop, 2 pubs and a steam railway station.
 Guests are welcome to share our garden.

 Popular amenities for Skipton holiday rentals